Liberal Party (Bourbon Restoration): Party formation

 After Napoleon's Second Abdication, the three parties in the Chamber of Representatives (Liberals, Bonapartists, and Jacobin Republicans) were forcefully disbanded and their members shunned from political life.
 Some Liberals joined the newly formed Doctrinaires, which in all but name were the same as the former Liberals.
-Many Liberals however, decided to try and run for election; unsuccessfully during the August 1815 legislative election, which ended in a super majority for the new Ultra-royalists.
+Many Liberals however, decided to try and run for election unsuccessfully during the August 1815 legislative election, which ended in a super majority for the new Ultra-royalists.

 The 1816 legislative election, held just one year later however had a different outcome, when (on the recommendation of Armand-Emmanuel de Vignerot du Plessis, Duke of Richelieu) 'non-governmental parties' were allowed to run.
-The Duke defended his proposal to the King stating that allowing the 'opposition parties' to run, the people would have a better view of the King and see him as a constitutionalist supporting all sides.
+The Duke defended his proposal to the King by stating that, if he were to allow the 'opposition parties' to run, the people would have a better view of the King and see him as a constitutionalist supporting all sides.
 The new Liberals now supported the constitutional monarchy, but wanted to see elections become more fair and expand through limited suffrage.
 In the elections, the Doctrinaires obtained 136 seats, or roughly 52.7% of the vote and the 'New Liberals' obtained 10 seats or 3.9% of the vote.

-The Liberals, as a 'party' however, weren't officially formed until the elections partial elections in 1817.
+The Liberals as a 'party' however, weren't officially formed until the elections partial elections in 1817.
 In accordance with the 1814 Charter, and indeed an election system which mirrored that of the Constitution of the Year III (1795), a third of the assembly was to be elected yearly.
 In the 1817 partial legislative election, the Ultras lost all their seats up for grabs, the Doctrinaires gained 39 seats, and the Liberals gained 12.
 The 1819 partial legislative election saw even more seats lost by the ultras, gaining just 5, while the Doctrinaires gained 13 seats and the Liberals gained 35 seats.
 Following the results of the election, the Liberals controlled roughly 1/3 of the assembly.

 The 1820 legislative election further expanded the Liberal's influence winning 23 more seats for a total of 80.
 During the election, 16,920 votes were cast for the Liberals, or roughly 18.4%.
 The election marked a turning point for the party, and would be its last election.